Khagaria District, Bihar

 Population of Khagaria District

-As per the Census 2011, Khagaria District has a total population of 16,66,886 people, consisting of 8,83,786 males and 7,83,100 females.
-There are 3,28,823 households in the district with an average population density of 1,122 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Khagaria District had a population of 16,66,886 people living in 3,28,823 households.
+The population comprised 8,83,786 males and 7,83,100 females, with an average population density of 1,122 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban